tguliyev/Contact/README.md

 ## Sharing Session

 API has JWT authentication.
 When User tries to login to the system , API response to user via cookie .
-I host jwt token in cookie with SameSiteMode NONE and same domain path with other projects (ASP.NET Core MVC).

 ## Error Codes